Sept 2008: Thamel.

-I got caught in a downpour and for a while, this held up business all around Thamel.
-No grand notions of seeing the tops sites of Kathmandu, but it didn’t keep me from walking around and making observations about the cultural differences of Nepalese compared to the U.S.
+I got caught in a downpour of post-monsoon season and for a while, this held up business all around Thamel.
+Although I didn’t get to see the top attractions of Kathmandu, it didn’t keep me from walking around and making observations about the cultural differences of Nepalese compared to the U.S.

 Seeing people dump trash in the streets is shocking at first.
 You see it collect and it can get unsightly.
 In Nepal waste bins are not common, so you’ll find many people throw their trash on the ground.
 Eventually, someone collects the trash in a heap and then burns it.
 However, not always.
 Sometimes, the trash just gets scattered.

 Similar to India, men in Nepal show their friendship affection by holding hands and showing physical affection.
 This is considered normal and acceptable in Nepal.
 It does not necessarily mean homosexuality.

 Tomorrow nears Dusain, one of Nepal’s biggest festivals, which is also known to have a lot of goat sacrifices.
 Over a hundred goats will be sacrificed in Durbar Square in Thamel in honor of this festival.
-Tomorrow I am going to Dakshinkali Temple, another pilgrimage spot for worshipping and sacrifices.
+Instead, I’ll be traveling to Dakshinkali Temple, another pilgrimage spot for worship and occasional animal sacrifice.

-#6.
-Expect to haggle, but not too aggressively.
+7. Expect to haggle, but not too aggressively

 Haggling in Kathmandu is like a courting ritual of friendly persuasion.
 Sometime,s when you haggle too low with your first quote, you find you’ve offended your seller a bit.
 The Nepalese area proud, saving-face country.